 Make ahead tip:

 My son loves this so much, I now pre-grind a whole big batch by quadrupling (or more!) the recipe and store it ready to go in a mason jar (use about 1/2 cup mix to 2 cups liquid).
-T
+See below for a visual!!

 Here are some more gluten free hot cereal recipes: